ios-xr/telemetry-proto-go-plugins/README.md

 https://github.com/ios-xr/telemetry-go-collector can use plugins generated from this script to decode compact GPB encoded messages.

-Plugins already available in this repo can be used with the collectors without need to rebuild them.

 Use "go get" or "git clone" to get the repo:
 ```
 git clone https://github.com/ios-xr/telemetry-proto-go-plugins.git